hrishiraje/react-weather-app/README.md

 # React Weather App

 I used this code in a blog post I wrote.
-Post is not meant to be a tutorial, but hoping that seeing example code can hopefully help others picking up these frameworks/libraries.
+Hoping that seeing example code can hopefully help others picking up these frameworks/libraries.

 To see it in action - http://yadayadacreative.com/projects/react/